jpetrucciani/hubspot3/docs/hubspot3/command_line.rst

 .. note::

     You will notice the leading ``--`` in front of the ``--help`` parameter.
-Hubspot3 uses the ``python-fire`` library to generate a dynamic commandline interface for all API clients.
+Hubspot3 uses the ``python-fire`` library to generate a dynamic command-line interface for all API clients.
 If you don't add the ``--`` the help command will be passed as an argument API method instead of invoking Fire's help output, so we have to set it.
 Generally speaking, the arguments for the API method call need to be separated from general CLI arguments using ``--``.